 Hamilton

 Big cities often have more events for digital nomads to meet like-minded people and grow their businesses.
-In a big city, it’s easier to find meetups aimed at other digital nomads or just industry events that might help you connect with other professionals, meet potential clients or even find a business mentor.
+In a big city, it’s easier to find meetups aimed at other digital nomads or industry events to help you connect with other professionals, meet potential clients or even find a business mentor.

-Big cities are hubs for innovation and industry and provide more opportunities for upskilling, attending workshops, and accessing specialised resources that you may not find in a small town.
+Big cities are hubs for innovation and industry.
+They provide more opportunities for upskilling, attending workshops, and accessing specialised resources that you may not find in a small town.

 While New Zealand only has a handful of cities to choose from, if you’re a fan of living somewhere smaller, you’ll have plenty of places to choose from.
 These towns have populations ranging from 150,000 to 30,000: